 Unlike Apple Watch, there is no official way to eject water from the speaker grills, even though the modern iPhones are water-resistant.
 It not only muffles audio but also causes severe damage if the water is not ejected.
 Fret not!
-I’ve rounded up all the best ways to remove water out of your iPhone speakers.
+I’ve rounded up all the best ways to get water out of iPhone speaker.

 Note: Though newer iPhones (iPhone 7 and later) are IP67 and IP68 water-resistant, you can’t claim a warranty, free support, or replacement in case of water damage.

-Irrespective of whether your iPhone is waterproof or not, this article explains three ways to clean water from its speaker grills.
+Irrespective of whether your iPhone is waterproof, this article explains how to water out of speakers and clean water from the Phone’s speaker grills.

 How does it work?